javalent/admonitions/README.md

 ### Collapsible

-If an icon is collapsible, it will receive the following CSS:
+If an admonition is collapsible, it will receive the following CSS:

 ```css
 details.admonition:not([open]) {